gargsrishti/gradle-proj/README.md

 1. Clone the repository.
 2. Build the project using ./gradlew build.
 3. Check the dependencies in build scan > dependencies.
 Hamcrest is set to 2.2.

-Note: gradle.lockfile has hamcrest version locked at v2.2 and libs.toml.version hamcrest library is manually set to v2.1.
-Ideally this should have thrown an error.
+Note: app/gradle.lockfile has hamcrest version locked at v2.2 and in gradle/libs.toml.version, hamcrest library is manually set to v2.1.
+This version mismatch should have thrown an error.

 ## Expected Behavior